mennetorelli/Plumberz/README.md

                 | otherwise -> leftover x
 ```

-In takeWhileC leftover it is necessary because otherwise the first element that doesn't match the predicate
+In `takeWhileC` the primitive `leftover` is necessary because otherwise the first element that doesn't match the predicate
 would be discarded, instead we want to send it to the next pipe.

+### ZipSink, ZipSource and ZipConduit newtypes
 Even if not used in our project, there are some newtypes that are worth mentioning, which are:

-ZipSink is a newtype wrapper which provides an different Applicative instance than the standard one for ConduitT.
+`ZipSink` is a newtype wrapper which provides an different `Applicative` instance than the standard one for `ConduitT`.
 Instead of sequencing the consumption of a stream, it allows two components to consume in parallel.

 ```haskell